A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Introduction

 Many robotic tasks require to follow a specific path, such as in welding, cutting, gluing and in some assembly and disassembly tasks.
-The definition of the speed with which the path is tracked is also a decision variable that, in most applications, is necessary to optimize.
-Such an optimization seeks the optimal time law and is commonly referred to as \emph{optimal trajectory planning} or \emph{optimal time parametrization}.
+Planning a collision-free task space path is also a convenient solution when the environment is cluttered.
+This is opposed to \emph{point-to-point} (PTP) motion, where the robot links are more loosely constrained during motion.
+The definition of the speed by which the path is tracked is also a decision variable that, in most applications, is necessary to optimize.
+The typical objective is time minimization, but any performance index involving derivatives can be designed for a specific purpose.
+The optimization problem that looks into the definition of velocity along a given path is commonly referred to as \emph{optimal trajectory planning} or \emph{optimal time-parametrization}.